etw3gh/dinesafeheroku/README.md

 #### Get all filenames

-Get a list of all archive files
+Get a list of all archive files.
+Arrays are sorted in descending order (by timestamp)

     `rake get:all`